-Having conversations to understand and record a person’s wishes has never been more important than during the current COVID-19 pandemic.
-Read this document from the Resuscitation Council clarifying what the ReSPECT Process can do to help facilitate conversation.
+Having conversations to understand and record a person’s wishes has never been more important than during the COVID-19 pandemic.
+Read this PDF document from the Resuscitation Council clarifying what the ReSPECT Process can do to help facilitate conversation.

 ReSPECT stands for Recommended Summary Plan for Emergency Care and Treatment.
 It is about creating a personalised recommendation for someone’s clinical care in emergency situations where they are not able to make decisions or express their wishes.

 We are implementing the ReSPECT process across the West of England to encourage people to have conversations about advance care planning.
 The aim is that everyone should receive the best possible treatment for their individual situation.